jerryhgladinet/docs/user_droid/source/office_applications.rst

 Opening and Saving an Existing Document
 -------------------------------------------

-User can access Office mobile applications via Centrestack Android if installed on phone.
+User can access Office mobile applications via CentreStack Android if installed on the phone.

 To edit an existing document, tap on the document in the file list to enter "Preview Mode" and tap on the File Type icon (e.g. Word) in the bottom right corner to open it in the appropriate application.